evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-4.md

 ---

-Having spoken to many of the villagers, the PCs decide to find the chieftain.
+Having spoken to many of the villagers, the PCs decide to find the Chieftain.

 ~~~
 INT.
 CHIEFTAIN'S HUT - MORNING